bforseth15/WSU-College-Portfolio/README.md

 # WSU-College-Portfolio
-This is a record of all relevant college course projects.
+This is a record of all relevant college course projects that I completed during my colllege undergrad.